johanley/postscript-notes/README.md

 * there's no real community of users producing libraries for it
 * crickets: there's very little discussion of PS amongst modern programmers.
 Given the ubiquity of PDF and EPS, this is rather strange.
 * outputs in English and French that can use the 8859-1 (Latin-1) character encoding are straightforward (see below).
-* outputs in Chinese, Japanese, Korean and so on is possible, but more complicated.
+* outputs in Chinese, Japanese, Korean and so on are possible, but more complicated.

 In Language Level 3, there are 385 operators listed in the manual.
 Initially, this gives you the impression that PS is large and complex.